orstavik/JoiEvents/docs/5_MouseGestures/Pattern20_CancelClick.md

 ## HowTo: implement one-time EarlyBird event-cancelling trigger functions

-A one-time EarlyBird event-cancelling trigger function can be made using either the EventListener option `once: true` or a self-removing event listener function.
+A one-time EarlyBird event-cancelling trigger function can be made using either
+a) the EventListener option `once: true` or b) a self-removing event listener function.
-Below is a setup that feature checks then choose the supported approach.
+Below is a setup that feature checks for a), and then if so chooses a), and if not b).

 ```javascript
 var supportsOnce = false;